 \section{Introduction}

 Scene flow is defined as a three-dimensional motion field of points in the physical world.
-As it is a key input for many fundamental computer vision and robotics tasks, such as ego-motion estimation~\cite{Baur2021ICCV,tish2020}, instance segmentation~\cite{song2022ogc, DynPointCloudAnalysisEccv2022}, scene reconstruction~\cite{li2021neural} and object detection~\cite{detflowpretrain2022}, its accurate estimation is crucial.
+As it is a key input for many fundamental robotic and computer vision tasks, such as ego-motion estimation~\cite{Baur2021ICCV,tish2020}, instance segmentation~\cite{song2022ogc, DynPointCloudAnalysisEccv2022}, scene reconstruction~\cite{li2021neural} and object detection~\cite{detflowpretrain2022}, its accurate estimation is crucial.
 Learning-based approaches to scene flow estimation were first fully supervised as in the seminal work \cite{liu:2019:flownet3d}.
-However, ground-truth scene flows are usually synthetic as annotation of real-world scene flows is very scarce.
-This makes fully-supervised methods difficult to scale and adapt to real-world use cases.
+However, ground-truth scene flows are usually synthetic, as annotations of real-world scene flows are very scarce.
+This makes fully-supervised methods challenging to scale and adapt to real-world use cases.
 Consequently, the research community shifted its attention to self-supervised methods that learn to estimate the scene flow from unannotated sequences of point clouds, which proved to be very efficient~\cite{lang2023scoop}.